google-github-actions/run-vertexai-notebook/README.md

-# Notebook Review - GitHub Actions
+# Notebook Review via GitHub Actions

-An example workflow that uses [GitHub Actions][actions] to schedule the remote execution of any Notebook files via Vertex AI.
+An example workflow that uses [GitHub Actions][actions] to schedule the remote execution of Notebook files via Vertex AI.
 The GitHub workflow writes a comment into the pull request with links to both the job running in Vertex AI as well as the final output files.

+Notebooks executed by this workflow will fall under the [notebook executor requirements][nbexecution] defined by Vertex AI.

 This code is intended to be an _example_.
 You will likely need to change or update values to match your setup.